Doug-Wyman/Tempurpedic_Control/README.md

  - bedvibrate4.py  --- <i>go to preset vibration mode 4</i>
  - bedvibrateoff.py--- <i>Turn off all vibration</i>

-These scripts can be called by either command_line platform cover entities or command_line platform switch entities created in Home Assistant configuration.yaml
+These scripts can be called by  command_line platform cover entities or command_line platform switch entities
+I will be testing using shell_command services to execute the python and a button to call it.
+It is annoying to me that the switch entity has on/off when it is a momentary switch. created in Home Assistant configuration.yaml
  - covercontrols.yaml has the controls as a cover
  - switchcontrols.yaml creates the controls as switches